Frequently Asked Questions

 What are my usage rights for the NMAL content?

-To find images, type a keyword or phrase in the search field at the upper left and click Search.
-You may also browse the images by Content Type, Body Systems, Body Regions or Medical Specialties by clicking the browse link at the top of the page.
+To find images and animations, type a keyword or phrase in the search field at the upper left and click Search.
+You may also browse items by Content Type, Medical Specialties, Body Systems/Regions, Diseases and Conditions, Tests and Procedures, or Language by clicking the browse link at the top of the page.

 What file formats are the images and animations available in?